Fereidoon Tavallali: Critical appraisal

-In the first period, Tavallali was a revolutionary young poet, confrontational and innovative.
-He nursed, above all, a great admiration for the poems of Nima, since Nima did not adhere to the traditional verse forms.
-But he distanced himself when he thought Nima was not only neglecting rhyme and rhythm but allowing his poems to become incomprehensible.
-During this period, Tavallali composed poems in a new, measured style which respected rhyme and rhythm but without being tradition-bound.
-He was followed in this direction by many young and talented poets.
+In the first period, Tavallali was a revolutionary poet.
+He had a great admiration for the poems of Nima, since Nima did not adhere to the traditional verse forms.
+Though he distanced himself when he thought Nima was not only neglecting rhyme and rhythm but allowing his poems to become incomprehensible.
+During this period, Tavallali composed poems in a new, measured style which respected rhyme and rhythm without being tradition-bound.
 The collections Raha and Nafeh are written in this manner.
 The original composition, the clarity of meaning, the music of the words, the novelty and force of the ideas raise him to the summit of Persian poetry, alongside such great names as Ferdowsi, Nezami, Saadi, Hâfez.

-His works Atafacil and Câravân are not only of a great literary merit—politically they can be considered the weapons of a patriotic poet fighting for freedom and are thus of great historical significance.
+His works Atafacil and Câravân are not only of literary merit, politically they can be considered the weapons of a patriotic poet fighting for freedom and historical significance.

 In the second period, all the liberal leaders and those opposed to the Shah’s regime were assassinated, imprisoned or exiled, and the atmosphere in the country became stifling.
 Censorship had closed mouths and broken pens; and for twenty years, there was barely a glimmer of hope.
-That is why Tavallali was obliged to withdraw from the political world and isolate himself; like Hâfez, he sought refuge in love poetry (ghazal).
+Tavallali was obliged to withdraw from the political world and isolate himself; like Hâfez, he sought refuge in love poetry (ghazal).
 In his retreat, he composed poems critical of the dictatorship in force, but no review dared to publish them.
 His poems passed from hand to hand among friends and sympathisers.
-Nevertheless, he managed to publish a few poems indirectly critical of the regime in the journal Bâhâre-e-Iran (Springtime of Iran), but this Journal was rapidly impounded and allowed to appear only if without anything by Tavallali.
+He managed to publish a few poems indirectly critical of the regime in the journal Bâhâre-e-Iran (Springtime of Iran), but this Journal was rapidly impounded and allowed to appear only without anything by Tavallali.

 His ghazals and didactic works free of any political references were tolerated in literary magazines such as Sokhan, Vahide, and Yaghmâ.

-Tavallali is a powerful poet and accomplished writer, as well as a talented humorist.
-His Atafacil is, like Saadi’s Golestan, inimitable.
-The elegance of his lyricism recalls that of Hâfez.
-His satirical portraits have no equal in Persian literature.
-He is a master in the art of coining new words.
+Tavallali is seen as an accomplished poet and writer, as well as a well-known humorist.
+His Atafacil has been compared to Saadi’s Gulistan.
+His satirical portraits are considered to be one of the greats of Persian literature.

-Tavallali died in 1985 after a long illness.
-He is buried in the family tomb at Shiraz, not far from the great poet Hâfez.

 Like other poets of his time (Shamlu, Akhavan and Forugh), Tavallali experimented with the style of Nima Yooshij.
 Their poetry was in prose style with elements of Dadaism, automatism, futurism and surrealism.

+Tavallali died in 1985 after a long illness.
+He is buried in the family tomb at Shiraz, not far from the poet Hâfez.